Pi4J/pi4j/README.md

 ### Build Instructions

-The Pi4J codebase can be built using [Apache Maven 3.8+](https://maven.apache.org/) and [Java JDK 25 (since V4)](https://openjdk.java.net/).
+The Pi4J codebase can be built using [Apache Maven](https://maven.apache.org/) and [Java JDK 25 (since V4)](https://openjdk.java.net/).
 The following command can be used to build the Pi4J JARs:

 ```
 mvn package